Sean-fn/Sean-fn/README.md

 # Hey dev!
 Welcome to my profile 🖖🏻

-I'm a back-end developer and a BCS student at China University of Technology.
+I'm a back-end developer and a BCS student at Yuan Ze University.

-I've been immersing myself in the world of technology for the past couple of months.
+I've been immersing myself in the world of technology for the past 2 years.
 During this time, I worked with diverse types of projects like web programming, machine learning and many more exciting endeavors to come in the near future!

 ## 👨🏻‍💻 About me